ilmanzo/suse_presentations/hackweek22.md

 ---
 ## Project scope and purpose

-- Practice with Nim advanced features like macros and metaprogramming
+- **Practice** with Nim advanced features like macros and metaprogramming
 - Play with container technology
 - Develop a POC that can be expanded for future cases
-- Use TDD methodology to design and develop
+- Use Test Driven Development methodology to design and develop code
 - Have fun and try out something different

 ---